DuffyAdams/TrafficIncidentBot/README.md

 📜 License
 Feel free to use and enhance the project for personal or educational purposes.
 Contributions are welcome! 😊

-Made with ❤️ by a dedicated developer, leveraging Python, OpenAI, and Discord APIs. 🚀
+Made with ❤️ by Duffy Adams, leveraging Python, OpenAI, and Discord APIs. 🚀